r3cla/agecalculator/README.md

 Devices used for testing:
 - Firefox browser (desktop)
 - Firefox browser (mobile)
-- Firefox responsive design mode (Android S10, S20 and iPad OS 14.7.1)
+- Firefox responsive design mode (Custom 320px width, Android S10, Android S20 and iPad OS 14.7.1)

 **Note:** The page was designed for devices starting with a minimum width of 320px, then scaled up using 2 breakpoints: 640px and 1800px.